oceanprotocol-archive/tech-spikes-2017-to-2019/03-data-availability/web2-compact-por/README.md

 * **inaccessible data files:** storage provider fails to make the data files available due to various reasons (e.g., network off-line, power outage, earthquake, or deliberately remove files to free more space)
 	* none of the bytes in blocks can be verified;
 	* our scheme can efficiently detect this storage failure and alert verifiers;
-	* we have very high security in this scenario.

 * **tampered bytes in blocks:** storage provider may unintentionally or intentionally modify the bytes in blocks of data files (e.g., bit flipping, hardware error, hacker attack, or modify bytes on purpose)
 	* **Case 1: modify the bytes that under checking**